davxy/datawok-posts/posts/zk-proof.md

 certain problems.
 In the *real world*, this remains predominantly true.
 However, there is an *imaginary world* where this limitation can be circumvented.

-Converting Schnorr's protocol into a **non-interactive proof** initially seems infeasible due to its fundamental reliance on the verifier's randomly chosen challenge.
+Converting *Schnorr*'s protocol into a **non-interactive proof** initially seems infeasible due to its fundamental reliance on the *verifier*'s randomly chosen challenge.
 Yet, this is not true in the *imaginary world*.

-In the 1980s, Fiat and Shamir introduced a technique [FS], known as the *Fiat-Shamir heuristic*, to transform an interactive protocol into a non-interactive proof within an imaginary environment known as the **random oracle model** (ROM).
-Within this model we can replace the verifier's random challenge with the output of a cryptographically secure hash function `H` seeded by both the problem input and the prover's commitment.
+In the 1980s, *Fiat* and *Shamir* [FS] introduced a technique, known as the **Fiat-Shamir heuristic**, to transform an interactive protocol into a non-interactive proof within an imaginary environment known as the **random oracle model** (ROM).
+Within this model we can replace the *verifier*'s random challenge with the output of a cryptographically secure hash function `H` seeded by both the problem input and the *prover*'s commitment.

 Protocol:
 1. Peggy picks a random `k ∈ Zₚ*` and computes `r = gᵏ`.